- See a healthcare provider on your schedule.

 How do I apply for the state program in Texas?

-After you’ve spoken to a Leafwell physician and been approved for the Texas Cannabis Use Program (CUP), you don’t need to do anything.
+After you’ve spoken to a Leafwell physician and been approved for the Texas Low-THC program, you don’t need to do anything.